-Justin Krometis joined ARC in August 2011.
-Prior to joining Virginia Tech, he spent seven years doing traffic simulations and natural disaster modeling for an emergency management company and a state Department of Transportation.
+Justin Krometis joined ARC in 2011.
+Prior to joining Virginia Tech, he spent seven years doing natural disaster and traffic modeling in the private and public sectors.

 My research is in development of theoretical and computational frameworks to address a number of data analytics problems, such as how to incorporate and balance data and expert opinion into decision-making, and how to estimate model parameters, including high- or even infinite-dimensional quantities, from noisy data.
 Areas of interest include: Bayesian Inference, Parameter Estimation, Optimal Control, Uncertainty Quantification, Numerical Analysis, Scientific Computing.

 From my previous work experience in the public and private sectors, I also have significant experience in emergency preparedness, evacuation and other emergency planning, and transportation modeling for both planning and evacuation applications.

 Jeff Borggaard, Nathan Glatt-Holtz, and Justin Krometis*.
 A Bayesian Approach to Estimating Background Flows from a Passive Scalar.
 SIAM/ASA Journal on Uncertainty Quantification, 2020, DOI: 10.1137/19M1267544.
 (See also arXiv:1808.01084)

 Jeff Borggaard, Nathan Glatt-Holtz, and Justin Krometis*.
 On Bayesian consistency for flows observed through a passive scalar.
 Annals of Applied Probability, 2020, DOI: 10.1214/19-AAP1542.
 (See also arXiv:1809.06228)